romunov/wolfexplorer/README.md

 1) **Contributing to the software**
 Anyone interested is welcome to contribute to the software.
 There are a few ways to do it.
 Firstly, if there is a feature that you would like us to add, you can open a new [issue](https://github.com/romunov/wolfexplorer/issues) with an **enhancement** tag.
 Secondly, you can fork the repository, do your magic and offer your upgraded code through a pull request.
-When writing code please folow [R Style Guide](https://github.com/romunov/r_style_guide).
+When writing code please follow [R Style Guide](https://github.com/romunov/r_style_guide).
 2) **Reporting issues or problems with the software**
 Github makes it easy to report issues with the software.
 Simply navigate to the [issues tab](https://github.com/romunov/wolfexplorer/issues) and check if there is an issue similar to one you are experiencing already reported.
 If so, you are more than welcome to add your experience in a form of a comment to that issue thread.
 Otherwise, do not hesitate to report a new issue, that has not been previously reported.
 3) **Seeking support**